pasytchangwa/Bootstrap-Project/README.md

 https://pasytchangwa.github.io/My-Portfolio/

-# My Portfolio Project
+# My Portfolio Bootstrap Version Project

-> This project aimed at setting up a mobile and desktop version of my personal portfolio and the following objectives were expected:
+> This project aimed at setting up a bootstrap version for mobile and desktop version of my personal portfolio and the following objectives were expected:

-- Understand how to parse a Figma design to create a UI.
-- Using Grid and Flexbox to place elements in the page.
-- Build a personal portfolio site.
-- Use images and backgrounds to enhance the look of the website.
+- Understand the concept of CSS frameworks
-- Setting up linters and Github Actions to automate linters errors check
-- Using Github Pages to deploy my project online
+- Use documentation for CSS frameworks.

 Additional description about the project and its features.

 ## Built With

-- HTML and CSS
+- HTML and CSS framework(Bootstrap)

 ## Getting Started